 "Nevertheless, despite his moral heroism in the face of bitter opposition, he was still working within the system.
 It remained for the eighteenth-century abolitionists, spurred on by the Quakers, to assail the system itself, wisely choosing to wait until strong enough to attack slavery as such, and meanwhile concentrating on the crucial question of supply.
 In so doing, they had to contend with two powerful arguments, both of vital national interest.

 "In the first place, the slave trade had, by mid-eighteenth century Britain, been accepted with "unquestioning cordiality" as an economic necessity.
-Protected and promoted by charters, treaties, even acts of Parliament [or, in our case, state laws, city laws, and the Supreme Court's Roe vs. Wade ruling], the "Triangular Trade" (shipping manufactured goods to West Africa, slaves across to the West Indies, and molasses, rum an tobacco back to England) was, as the second half-century progressed, bringing in fabulous fortunes, and the most natural ambition of any man in the street was to own an interest, however small, in a 'Guinea cargo.'
+Protected and promoted by charters, treaties, even acts of Parliament [or, in our case of state-supported abortion, state laws, city laws, and the Supreme Court's Roe vs. Wade ruling], the "Triangular Trade" (shipping manufactured goods to West Africa, slaves across to the West Indies, and molasses, rum an tobacco back to England) was, as the second half-century progressed, bringing in fabulous fortunes, and the most natural ambition of any man in the street was to own an interest, however small, in a 'Guinea cargo.'

 "As England continued consolidating her command of the seas, she gained unrivalled leadership in an enterprise which led to the enslavement of up to 100,000 fellow-humans per year [contrast this with the infanticide through "abortion on demand" of a million per year in the United States].
 However, the general public refused to regard them as a part of the human race at large.
 They were 'property,' pure and simple.
 As a source of cheap, effective labor on colonial plantations, African slaves were looked upon in the Aristotelian sense as 'living tools.'